-In this article we are going to see how to add edge loop to a 3D model to obtain extra geometry allowing us to increase the detail.
+In this article we see how to add edge loop to a 3D model to obtain extra geometry allowing us to increase the detail on our model.

 Adding edge loops to a model in Blender